All Episodes

 So like it or not, we're in this together.

-Well, stuff it, because you got a bunch of global warming deniers, and you got a bunch of polluters, and you're causing all the disasters that happen up here.
+Well, stuff it because you got a bunch of global warming deniers and you got a bunch of polluters and you're causing all the disasters that happen up here.

-So that's that's what Sheldon White House apologized for.
+So that's what Sheldon Whitehouse apologized for.

 Oh, look at this.